Ge Wang is an Assistant

 programming language, and the founding director of the Stanford Laptop Orchestra (SLOrk),

-and co-founder and director of the Stanford Mobile Phone Orchestra
+and co-founder director of the Stanford Mobile Phone Orchestra